 The Epitaph's work helped.
 Ordinance 146 passed on April 10, 1954.
 This authorized the Restoration Zoning and its Commission.
 The Courthouse was the first project under the new ordinance.
 Other buildings followed.

 One sad event is that railroad service was discontinued in 1960.
-For three years Tombstone fought the railroad on its ending of the line, but didn't succeed.
-They cut the lines to all Southern Arizona towns of Patagonia, Fort Huachuca and Fairbank.
+For three years Tombstone fought the railroad on its ending the line, but didn't succeed.
+They cut the routes to all Southern Arizona towns of Patagonia, Fort Huachuca and Fairbank.
 Tombstone repurposed the station house into its public library.

 The 1950s saw a rise in the popular new invention - television.
 This turned out to be a free advertisement for Tombstone.
 So many people (think especially of Baby Boomers) grew up on TV programs that featured Tombstone in its script:

 Tourism jumped off the books with the help of these shows.
 Then films based on the Wild West, and in particular - based on Tombstone itself, also helped.
 Tombstone Arizona history started to capture the public's interest more and more!